KarapetyanSergo/php_challenge/README.md

 2) Run the "composet install" command.

-3) Copy env_example file to .env file and change configs for your local environment.
+3) Copy config/env_example.php file to config/env.php file and change configs for your local environment.

 4) Run the database migrations.